‘We will dance again’ a harrowing documentary on the hell of 7 October

 One of the challenges of showing sympathy towards any group in the Israel/Palestine conflict is that accusations of political bias are immediately thrown around.
 If I weep for murdered Israelis, I must be a colonial Zionist, a settler, and indifferent to the children of Palestine.
 If I roar at the injustice of the bombing of civilian targets in Gaza, I’m a supporter of terrorism or even an anti-Semite.

-If you doubt me, spend some time on my social media accounts and you’ll realise the hideous authenticity of what I just said.
+If you doubt me, spend some time on my social media accounts and you’ll realize the hideous authenticity of what I just said.
 Because I do care for all concerned in this truly terribly dispute.
 I am not naïve when it comes to the darkly complex realities of it all.
 I’ve visited the region many times, spent months living there, wrote my university thesis on pre-state Jewish terrorism in the 1940s, and have interviewed leaders on all sides.

 Yet the more I learn, the less absolute I can be on the situation.
 If only I could be as wise as those instant experts and political fanatics who hold forth day after day about experiences and histories of which they have absolutely no knowledge.